envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 Round robin
 ^^^^^^^^^^^

 This is a simple policy in which each healthy upstream host is selected in round robin order.
+If :ref:`weights
+<envoy_api_field_endpoint.LbEndpoint.load_balancing_weight>` are assigned to
+endpoints in a locality, then a weighted round robin schedule is used, where higher weighted endpoints will appear more often in the rotation to achieve the effective weighting.

 .. _arch_overview_load_balancing_types_least_request: